About

 Photo by Roshan Jacob

 K Rawald, born Erica Keiko Rawald (they/he/ze), is a multidisciplinary artist working within the realms of installation, hand-built ceramics, steelwork, glass, light, drawing, film, poetry and performance.
-Born in New York City and raised between Tokyo, Frankfurt and London, K comes from a multicultural and diverse background, no less being queer, genderfluid, neurodivergent and mixed-race themself.
-Through their reclamation of ‘otherness’, K’s work plays within the liminal spaces of hybridity and the extraordinary, dreaming of possible futures, while daring to touch upon the pain of present and past.
-It is less a question of which medium is employed, but rather an inquiry into the methodologies for communicating gestures of remembrance, expression, devastation, love, loss, life and hope.
+Born in New York City and raised between Tokyo, Frankfurt and London, K comes from a multicultural, no less being queer, genderfluid, neurodivergent and mixed-race themself.
+Through reclamation of their ‘otherness’, K’s work plays within the liminal spaces of hybridity and the extraordinary, dreaming of possible futures, while daring to touch upon the pain of present and past.
+It is less a question of what medium but rather an inquiry into the methodologies for communicating gestures of remembrance, expression, devastation, love, loss, life and hope.

 “I know the world through my hands, I want to build the world I wish to be in.”

 K received their BFA in Studio Art and minor in Psychology at NYU in 2019.
-Granted a Graduate Scholarship, the Rogalski Scholarship and the Weiss Endowed Scholarship, K completed their MFA with a concentration in Sculpture at Pratt Institute in 2025.
+Granted a Graduate Scholarship, the Rogalski Scholarship and the Weiss Endowed Scholarship, K completed their MFA in Sculpture from Pratt Institute with distinction in 2025.